ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 * In the introduction (last paragraph) mention that the purpose is twofold, debug and anti-abuse.
 * In Section 2 (2nd paragraph) clarify that failure reports allow better determining the failure reason.

+## 14 to 15 {#s14}

+* Expanded Privacy Considerations section as discussed on list.
+* Add tentative IANA Consideration subsections.